Super-Protocol/docs/docs/developers/marketplace_GUI/confidentiality.md

 **MRENCLAVE**

-_MRENCLAVE_ is a value that represents the hash of the code and data inside a TEE.
+_MRENCLAVE_ is a value that representing the hash of the code and data inside a TEE.
 This measurement identifies the TEE and ensures its integrity.

 **MRSIGNER**